owncloud/docs/docs/getting-started.md

 $ git push {username} :<branchname>
 ```

-**Note:** you can delete a remote branch through the GitHub UI.
+**Note:** you can also delete a remote branch through the GitHub UI.

 ## Getting Support

 If you need any support when making changes to the documentation, you can always get it in the `#documentation` channel in https://talk.owncloud.com.
 We're there to help you.